iosjulianne/Async-SwiftUI-Combine/Ch 3/NotesChapter3.md

 *Layout Behavior*

 1. The parent view offers some size to its child view.
-2. The child view then decides how much space it requires, taking into consideration its own size (the intrinsic size) and the space that the parent view of- fered (which the child view is free to ignore completely).
+2. The child view then decides how much space it requires, taking into consideration its own size (the intrinsic size) and the space that the parent view offered (which the child view is free to ignore completely).
 It then returns this size to the parent view.
 	* Hugging - The view chooses the best size to fit its content, without consulting the size offered by its parent view.
 		* e.g. Text will consume just space required, even if the container offers more space.
 	* Expanding - The view tries to use up as much space as offered by its parent view.